smurphos/nemo_actions_and_cinnamon_scripts/README.md

 ## Nemo Action installation

 First clone this repo

 `git clone https://github.com/smurphos/nemo_actions_and_cinnamon_script`

-Having cloned the repo you can either install of the actions and/or scripts using the commands below or refer to the index of actions / scripts to install specific actions or scripts.
+Having cloned the repo you can either install all of the actions using the commands below or refer to the index of actions to install individual actions.

 To install all of the nemo actions

 `cp -rv ./nemo_actions_and_cinnamon_scripts/.local/share/nemo/actions/ ~/.local/share/nemo`

 Install other dependencies used by the actions

 `apt install zenity xdotool wmctrl gprename mediainfo-gui shellcheck searchmonkey tree`

 Open Nemo > Preferences > Plugins and review any actions you wish to disable.